 How Do I Become A Massage Therapist in Colorado?

-In order to receive this license, you must complete a minimum of 500 hours from an approved massage therapy program.
+- Complete a minimum of 500 hours from an approved massage therapy program

 Where Can I Study?